|This is an unofficial version.

 (e) a code of ethics for the practise of chiropractic;

-(f) the classification of and the annual fees to be paid by members and applicants upon registration and other fees deemed by the board to be appropriate from time to time;
+(f) the classification of and the annual fees to be paid by members, professional corporations and applicants for registration or the renewal of registration or for the issuance or renewal of a licence or permit and other fees deemed by the board to be appropriate from time to time;

 25(3) Any by-law or resolution signed by all members of the board is as valid and effective as if passed at a meeting of the board duly called, constituted and held for that purpose.